Updated: Nov 22

 1. SET UP A LOCK

-First step is to setup a lock for your device.
-It can either be PIN containing numbers or alphanumeric password.
+The first step is to set up a lock for your device.
+It can either be a PIN containing numbers or an alphanumeric password.

 Simply go to Settings > Security > Screenlock > choose from different options like PIN, Pattern etc.

 PIN and Password are more secure than Pattern.
 The easiest way is to set a 4 digit pin of your choice.

 Encrypting the storage of your Android phone is easy and does not cause any problem.
 Some applications in the background may not run.
 For example WhatsApp, Gmail due to no access to encryption.

 To set up encryption, you need to set up a PIN or password as outlined in the first section.
 On an encrypted device, all personal data gets encrypted.
 This includes things like your email, texts, contacts, Google Account data, app data, photos, media, and downloads.

 Google Play store is the only trusted way to install apps in a secure way.
 Allowing installation from unknown websites will install malware (apps that steal your data), viruses (strange behavior of your device).